 As a result of the real, relevant and engaging curriculum children will be genuinely enthusiastic about PSHE in all its forms.
 They will appreciate the importance of developing the knowledge, skills and attributes needed to keep themselves healthy and safe, whilst preparing them for life in modern Britain.
 Evidence shows that a well delivered PSHE program has an impact on both academic and non-academic progress for pupils, particularly the most vulnerable and disadvantaged.
 This curriculum will be underpinned with activities and questions carefully linked to Bloom’s Taxonomy, in order to provide challenge for all children.

-Learning is focused on five core strands: safety, relationships, health and well being, the wider world and the BRIGHT SPARKS community code.
+Learning is focused on four core strands: safety, relationships, health and well-being, and the wider world - all of which are underpinned by our BRIGHT SPARKS community code.
 Children will be inspired by carefully planned lessons, motivational and informative assemblies, ACRO job profiles which give children an insight into real life opportunities, inspiring them to aim beyond their school journey; all of which will allow their confidence to flourish so that they are happy, resilient and aware of the world around them.